 Per hour – You charge an hourly fee for your services.
-The rate varies from $30 per hour to $120 per hour depending on your experience, location of the client, type of business, type of services you provide and complexity of work.
+The rate varies from $30 to $120 per hour, depending on your experience, the client’s location, the type of business, the type of services you provide, and the complexity of the work.

-Per project – You make an agreement with the client on a fixed amount to complete the project.
-If your estimations are correct you make a profit but if you make wrong estimations you may end up making a loss.
+Per project – You agree with the client on a fixed amount to complete the project.
+If your estimations are correct, you make a profit, but if you make wrong estimations, you may make a loss.

 Monthly fee – The client pays a monthly retainer for the agreed services.
-This is usually applicable for monthly SEO services, PPC management, and social media management.
+This usually applies to monthly SEO services, PPC management, and social media management.

-For new agencies, my recommendation is to start with the ‘per hour’ or ‘per project’ model.
-It’s not the most profitable model but your goal at this stage is to get new clients and build your portfolio fast and the ‘per hour’ model allows you to adjust your hourly rate to be attractive to new clients.
+For new agencies, I recommend starting with the ‘per hour’ or ‘per project’ model.
+It’s not the most profitable model, but your goal at this stage is to get new clients and build your portfolio fast, and the ‘per hour’ model allows you to adjust your hourly rate to attract new clients.

-So far we have discussed how to prepare the ground for your startup agency but to actually become a real business, you need clients.
+So far, we have discussed how to prepare the ground for your startup agency, but you need clients to become a real business.
 A business with no clients is just an idea and not a business.

-So, how do you get your first client?
+So, how do you get your first digital marketing client?
 Here are some ideas that worked for me in the beginning.

 Friends and family – It’s very likely that your friends and family members have a business or work for a business that can use digital marketing services.

 Reach out to them and offer to help them with their digital marketing efforts.
-Take a look at their website in advance and their marketing tactics and come up with a plan on how you can help them get more clients, improve their search presence and in general make more sales.
+Take a look at their website and their marketing tactics and come up with a plan on how you can help them get more clients, improve their search presence, and, in general, make more sales.

 Make sure that your pricing at this stage is attractive to them.
 Your goal is not to start making a profit but to build your portfolio.

-The lessons learned from working on your first client will be invaluable and they will help you tremendously when working with your first real client.
+The lessons learned from working with your first client will be invaluable, and they will help you tremendously when working with your first real client.

-- Make sure that when replying to a job request you answer ALL questions raised in the posting.
+- When replying to a job request, ensure you answer ALL questions raised in the posting.
 Read the job description carefully and explain your plan of action.

 - Reply fast.
-A job posting in those websites gets a lot of responses in a matter of hours and usually, the work is assigned to those that reply first.
+A job posting on those websites gets a lot of responses in a matter of hours, and usually, the work is assigned to those who reply first.

-When clients find you on Google search, you don’t have to ‘sell yourself’, they already know that you’re capable to rank websites high in Google and this helps a lot with the signup process.
+When clients find you on Google search, you don’t have to ‘sell yourself’; they already know that you’re capable of ranking websites high in Google, which helps a lot with the signup process.

-When creating content for your blog try to target keywords that are related to the type of services you are currently offering and that potential clients may search for.
+When creating content for your blog, try to target keywords related to the type of services you are currently offering and that potential clients may search for.

-To give you an idea of how powerful this technique is, blogging has been the main source of leads for my agency in the last 10 years.
-We managed to work with hundreds of clients around the world without paying a dollar on advertising.
+To give you an idea of how powerful this technique is, blogging has been my agency’s main source of leads for the last 15 years.
+We managed to work with hundreds of clients worldwide without paying a dollar for advertising.

-As a matter of fact, growing your blog should be your top priority because as your blog grows so does your agency.
-Having no dependency on advertising will also help you turn your company into a profitable business faster.
+As a matter of fact, growing your blog should be your top priority because as your blog grows, so does your agency.
+Not relying on advertising will also help you quickly turn your company into a profitable business.